 - 2.1 The majority of the workforce is employed on National Conditions as determined by the National Joint Council for Local Government Services (NJC) commonly known as the 'Green Book'.
 Posts are allocated to a pay grade through the process of job validation.
-The values of the spinal column points in these pay grades are uprated by the pay awards notified from time to time by the NJC for Local Government Services unless a locally determined spinal column point is higher. - 2.2 There are a small number of employees who are subject to conditions of service determined by the JNC for Youth & Community Workers.
-There are some specialist posts covered by the Soulbury Committee, NHS pay spine as well as a few historical grades. - 2.3 The 'lowest' paid is defined as a full-time employee on the lowest Hay pay grade which is paid at £22,366 per annum.
-These are the lowest paid employees other than new apprentice recruits at levels 2 and 3, who are paid the age-related National Living Wage. - 2.4 The post of Chief Executive is the largest job size and is defined as the 'highest' paid post within South Gloucestershire Council. - 2.5 The Chief Executive's salary is £180,426 per annum, which is 8.07 times the full-time salary of the Council's lowest paid employees whose salary is £22,366 per annum (down from the previous year when it was 8.61).
-This is calculated as follows: Chief Executive's salary (£180,426/ full time salary of lowest paid employees (£22,366)).
-The Council's pay multiple (the ratio between the highest paid employee and the median basic salary across the Council) is 5.46:1 (down slightly from the previous year 5.78:1).
-The median basic salary is £33,024.
-The mean basic salary is £35,678.2 The median/mean salaries have increased compared to the previous year.
+The values of the spinal column points in these pay grades are uprated by the pay awards notified from time to time by the NJC for Local Government Services unless a locally determined spinal column point is higher. - 2.2 There are a small number of employees who are subject to conditions of service determined by the NJC for Youth & Community Workers.
+There are some specialist posts covered by the Soulbury Committee, NHS pay spine as well as a few historical grades.
+A number of employees are employed under Teachers Terms and Conditions. - 2.3 The 'lowest' paid is defined as a full-time employee on the lowest Hay pay grade which is paid at £23,656 per annum.
+These are the lowest paid employees other than - 2.4 The post of Chief Executive is the largest job size and is defined as the 'highest' paid post within South Gloucestershire Council. - 2.5 The Chief Executive's salary is £184,937.00 per annum, which is 7.82 times the full-time salary of the Council's lowest paid employees whose salary is £23,656 per annum (down from the previous year when it was 8.07).
+This is calculated as follows: Chief Executive's salary (£184,937 / full time salary of lowest paid employees (£23,656).
+The Council's pay multiple (the ratio between the highest paid employee and the median basic salary across the Council) is 5.39:1 (down slightly from the previous year 5.46:1).
+The median basic salary is £34,314.
+The mean basic salary is £37,213.2 The median/mean salaries have increased compared to the previous year.